 |Challenges||Finding clients, managing remote work, and maintaining a strong online presence.|

 A virtual company uses technology like video conferencing, telecommunications, and email marketing to work remotely.
 Remote teams don’t have to be in the same physical location.
 However, different companies use this concept to varying degrees.
-Some businesses operate completely virtually, while others work remotely some of the time in a hybrid structure that has workers come in on certain days of the week or only on certain occasions.
+Some businesses like blogs and e-commerce companies operate completely virtually, while others work remotely some of the time in a hybrid structure that has workers come in on certain days of the week or only on certain occasions.